 Carmelo is a descending player.
 An offensive star in his heyday but he is nothing special anymore.
-He had the same stats last year as second year player Bradon Ingram except Ingram averaged more assists than Carmelo.
+He had the same stats last year as second year player Brandon Ingram except Ingram averaged more assists than Carmelo.
 Surprise, surprise.
 Good luck D’Antoni trying to do what he couldn’t do in New York, get Carmelo to be a playmaker.

 Plugging Melo into the Ariza role means the Rockets defense is going to be atrocious.
 His offense isn’t much better.
 Carmelo’s offensive rating hadn’t been in the 104 territory since his first two NBA seasons.
 It was 104 last year.
-The Russell Westbrook excuse doesn’t hold water either.
-Harden and Paul dominate the ball as much as Westbrook.

-No one in their right mind thinks Carmelo can impede Kevin Durant?
-No one in their right mind thinks D’Antoni will have the guts to tell Carmelo to come off the bench?
+No one in their right mind thinks Carmelo can impede Kevin Durant.
+No one in their right mind thinks D’Antoni will have the guts to tell Carmelo to come off the bench.
 No one expects Carmelo to do anything but grind the Rockets into a 5th seed.
 The Rockets lost on defense and are possibly replacing it with a waning offensive player.
 It is not equal.

 It’s bad math, this hotter than hell Houston Rockets summer.
 I suppose there is a moral to the story though.